sourcegraph/about/content/blogposts/2024/gartner-magic-quadrant-ai-code-assistants.md

 Our vision for AI Code Assistants is validated by some of the largest organizations in the world choosing Sourcegraph, including Leidos, Palo Alto Networks, Bet365, Booking.com, and Blackstone.

-> “Cody surveys Blackstone’s abundant, fragmented codebases and then writes software code and creates new software.”
+> Cody surveys Blackstone’s abundant, fragmented codebases and then writes software code and creates new software.
 >
 > -- <cite>John Stetcher, CTO, Blackstone</cite>